Aphrodite: 6 Powerful Ways to Connect With the Goddess of Love and Beauty

 I dedicate a rose scented bath to her on Fridays.

-I sometimes anoint my palms and forehead with oil whilst praying at her altar.
+I sometimes anoint my palms with oil whilst praying at her altar.

 I say prayers of thanks after seeing something beautiful.